realworldtech/docker-geodjango/README.md

 You may also want to use manage.py runserver while testing, rather than uWSGI and nGINX.

+While you could run a local postgres-gis server by installign the additional packages, you probably will be using an external postgis server, possibly from another image such as `kartoza/postgis:9.4-2.1`.

 The uWSGI docs are invaluable for working out how to make this work.
 Have a look at http://uwsgi-docs.readthedocs.org/en/latest/tutorials/Django_and_nginx.html